-If people know they can get the ebook in advance, it may seem even more appealing.
+If people know that they can get it in advance, it might make it seem even more appealing.

-This approach is great because it gives people a reason to pre-order the book.
-Anyone who pre-ordered this copy was able to download the first five chapters right away.
+This approach is great because it gives people a reason to pre-order it.
+Anyone who pre-ordered this copy will be able to download the first five chapters right away.

-They’re also promoting some limited gifts, which were undisclosed.
-Both of these promotions can pique the interest of potential readers.
+They’re also promoting some limited free gifts, which were undisclosed.
+Both of these promotions can definitely peak the interest of potential readers.

-Even if people don’t order it in advance, putting it out there creates a buzz around your ebook before its release, exposing it to your potential readers.
+Even if people don’t order it in advance, just putting it out there acts a promotional method and creates a buzz around your e-book for when it officially releases.

 Record an audio version

-Not everyone prefers reading ebooks.
-Recording an audio version can make your book more appealing to a wider audience.
+You’ve got to understand that not everyone prefers reading e-books.
+So recording an audio version can make your book more enticing to a wider audience.

-Pair the two together.
-Say your ebook download comes with a free audio version as well.
-Pitch this any way you want.
+You’ve got to pair the two together.
+Say your e-book downloads comes with a free audio version as well.
+Pitch this any way that you want.

-Or you could charge for the audio book and offer the ebook as a free download.
+You could even upcharge for copies of the audio book and offer the e-book as a free download.

-If you continue to release different formats of your ebook, it will appeal to a wider audience and increase the number of downloads you can get.
+If you continue to release different formats of your e-book, it will appeal to a wider audience and increase the chances of you getting as many downloads as possible.